-For Kapha types, mung bean pancakes is the perfect way to start the day.
-Mung beans are a highly underrated super food.
-Mung reduces excess fat, mitigates cholesterol, improves immunity, brightens complexion, and generally balances all three doshas.
-It has a unique composition of both being light and yet satisfying.
-Personally, these pancakes are a part of my daily breakfast routine.
-If your family is comprised of different doshas, you’ll want to make it a part of yours, too.
-All doshas can eat these pancakes every day.
+For kapha types, mung bean pancakes are the perfect way to start the day.
+Mung beans are a highly underrated superfood, in my opinion.
+They have a unique composition of being light yet satisfying.
+These pancakes are a part of my daily breakfast routine.
+If your family is comprised of different doshas, you'll want to make it a part of yours, too, since all doshas can eat these pancakes every day.

 - 1 cup yellow mung beans (soaked 3 hours or overnight)

 - ½ teaspoon ground, roasted cumin

 - ½ teaspoon rock salt

 - Drain soaking liquid from mung beans and place in a blender.
 Blend on high speed for about 1 minute, adding a small amount of water (about 2 tablespoons) until smooth.